 Imaginative Play: Anywhere Artist

 One hundred years ago Soviet psychologist and play theorist, Lev Vygotsky, argued that play was a purposeful activity for children.
 Vygotsky believed that a child’s greatest achievements were possible in play and that imaginative play, in particular, was an opportunity for children to become adaptive, while problem solving ways to use available resources for their own playful benefit.

-This post is about imaginative play supported by the book, Anywhere Artist- If you are interested in research that has supported our understanding of imaginative play, I’ve listed resources at the bottom of this post that may help your self-study.
+This post is about how we can create the conditions for creative and imaginative play supported by the book, Anywhere Artist- If you are interested in research that has supported our understanding of imaginative play, I’ve listed resources at the bottom of this post that may help your self-study.

 Imaginative Play: Anywhere Artist with Mud

-Necessity is the mother of invention, or so they say, and boredom can be a powerful tool for creative and imaginative thinking.
+Necessity is often the mother of invention, and boredom can be a powerful tool for creative and imaginative thinking.

-When we talk about provocations or invitations as teachers, what we really mean is we are providing a spark, or a material that might invite a new idea or process to be created.
+When we talk about preparing invitations for play, we can consider how teachers curate a spark that invites exploration.
 Our modern world has little patience for boredom, and parents have become accustomed to staving off boredom at any cost for their children.
+In the school context, invitations for play can offer children a pathway to reclaim that spark of curiosity with just a few simple tools.

-Some studies have shown boredom can lead to mindless snacking or reckless behaviours, but recent studies have shown that boredom seems to be a critical ingredient in being able to find your own pleasures, passions, and interests on the way to becoming a life-long learner.
+While some studies have shown boredom can lead to mindless snacking or reckless behaviours, recent studies have shown that boredom seems to be a critical ingredient in being able to find your own pleasures, passions, and interests on the way to becoming a life-long learner.

-So what to do when your learners complain they are bored?
-Send them outside to become anywhere artists!
-Mud is the perfect boredom buster, and easily accessible in just about every backyard, sidewalk crack, and garden.
+It’s a simple equation.
+Stave off boredom and set children up for creative and imaginative play by taking children outdoors to become anywhere artists!
+Mud is the perfect boredom buster, and easily accessible in just about every backyard, sidewalk crack, and school garden.

+Imaginative Play: Anywhere Artist